 The human history of the Yellowstone region extends back more than 11,000 years.
 The stories of people in Yellowstone are preserved in archeological sites and objects that convey information about past human activities in the region, and in people’s connections to the land that provide a sense of place or identity.

-Today, park managers use archeological and historical studies help explain how humans left their mark in times gone by.
+Today, park managers use archeological and historical studies to help us understand how people lived here in the past.
 Ethnography helps us learn about how groups of people identify themselves and their connections to the park.
-Research is also conducted to learn how people continue to affect and be affected by places that have been relatively protected from human impacts.
-Some alterations, such as the construction of roads and other facilities, are generally accepted as necessary to accommodate visitors.
-Information on the possible consequences of human activities both inside and outside the parks is used to determine when restrictions are needed to preserve each park’s natural and cultural resources as well as the quality of the visitors’ experience.
-Continue: The Earliest Humans in Yellowstone
+Research is also conducted to learn how people continue to affect and be affected by these places, many of which have been relatively protected from human impacts.
+Some alterations to the landscape, such as the construction of roads and other facilities, are generally accepted as necessary to accommodate the needs of visitors today.
+Information on the possible consequences of modern human activities, both inside and outside the parks, is used to determine how best to preserve Yellowstone’s natural and cultural resources, and the quality of the visitors’ experience.

 European Americans Arrive